 WHAT WE DO:

-- Spearhead the Qaggiq Project, a strategy to train emerging and established Arctic performing artists
+- Coordinate and manage the Qaggiq School of Performing Arts, a series of programs to train emerging and established Arctic performing artists

-- Advocate for a professional Nunavut Performing Arts space
+- Advocate for Qaggiq: a professional Nunavut Performing Arts & Cultural Learning Hub

 - Promote the preservation and maintenance of the Inuit culture and language through the performing arts

-- Develop and deliver performing arts programs to Arctic children and youth
+- Develop and deliver performing arts programs to Nunavut children and youth

-- Support the creation of Inuit performance work
+- Support the creation of new Inuit performance work

 - Build and maintain an 'artist map' and database of current Nunavut performing artists

-- Create economic opportunities for Nunavut performing artists
+- Create aritstic and economic opportunities for Nunavut performing artists

-- Research, collect, document and transfer Arctic songs, stories, dances
+- Research, collect, document and transfer Inuit songs, stories, dances

 - Nunavut is the only territory or province in Canada without a performing arts centre and Iqaluit is the only capital city in North America without a space to present the performing arts.

-- Nunavut is rich in the Inuit performing arts—from throat singing to original rap, storytelling to circus, button accordion to drum dancing.
+- Nunavut is rich in the Inuit performing arts—from throat singing to original rap, storytelling to circus, button accordion to drum dancing and theatre.

-- Many of the Inuit performing arts were banished by missionaries during the past century and are only now being retrieved before they are lost forever.
+- Many of the Inuit performing arts were banished by missionaries during the past century and are only now being reclaimed by artists before they are lost forever.

 - The arts honour and nurture the human spirit; they illuminate the meaning of our lives and help us to tell our stories.